YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can an expensive clinic still make a poor plan?

-A higher price does not protect the patient by itself.
+A higher price does not protect you by itself.
 A clinic can be expensive and still design a hairline too low, promise too much crown coverage, ignore future hair loss, or delegate the parts of surgery that need direct medical judgment.

 Price and accountability have to be judged together.
 If the clinic is expensive, it still needs to explain the plan clearly.
 If the clinic is cheaper, it still needs to explain the plan clearly.
 The standard is the same.
-The patient needs a plan that can survive questions.
+You need a plan that can survive questions.

 Why does surgeon involvement change the value of a graft?